 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Malwarebytes.

-StreamsSearch, AllMoviesSearch and Quick Search Tool are a couple examples of other browser hijackers.
-They tend to appear legitimate and harmless.
-This software typically offers various "useful" and "advantageous" functionalities.
-However, despite how good the promised features may sound - they are rarely operational.
-In fact, this is true of practically all PUAs.
-The only goal of unwanted applications is to generate profit for the developers; to users - they are worthless and can instead cause severe issues.
-PUAs are designed to modify browsers, force-open unreliable or malicious webpages, run intrusive advertisement campaigns and collect private information.
+StreamsSearch, AllMoviesSearch and Quick Search Tool are some examples of other browser hijackers.
+They may seem legitimate and harmless and typically offer various "useful" functionality.
+Despite how good the features promised may sound, they are rarely operational.
+In fact, this is true of most PUAs.
+The only purpose of these unwanted applications is to generate profit for the developers, whilst regular users receive no value and can instead experience serious issues.
+PUAs modify browsers, force-open dubious or malicious web pages, run intrusive advertisement campaigns and collect private information.

 How did Nebula Search install on my computer?

-PUAs can be downloaded/installed together with other products.
-This deceptive marketing technique of packing ordinary software with unwanted or malicious additions - is termed "bundling".
-Rushed download/installation processes (e.g. ignored terms, skipped steps, etc.) - increase the risk of inadvertently allowing bundled content.
-Select PUAs have "official" download pages.
-Intrusive ads proliferate these applications as well.
-Once clicked on, they can execute scripts to stealthily download/install PUAs without user permission.
+PUAs are often downloaded/installed with other products.
+This deceptive marketing technique of packing normal software with unwanted or malicious additions is termed "bundling".
+Rushing download/installation processes (e.g. ignoring terms, skipping steps, etc.) increases the risk of inadvertently allowing bundled content into systems.
+Certain PUAs have "official" download pages.
+Intrusive ads proliferate these applications as well - when clicked, they can execute scripts to stealthily download/install PUAs without users' permission.

-It is recommended to research products before download/installation and/or purchase.
-Only official and verified download channels should be used.
-Untrustworthy sources, like: unofficial and free file-hosting websites, Peer-to-Peer sharing networks (BitTorrent, eMule, Gnutella, etc.) and other third party downloaders - often offer bundled programs and content that has been otherwise tampered with.
-When downloading/installing, it is important to read terms, explore all available options, use the "Custom/Advanced" settings and opt-out from supplementary apps, tools, features and other additions.
-Intrusive adverts appear legitimate and innocuous, however they redirect to highly questionable sites (e.g. pornography, gambling, adult-dating, and so on).
-In case of encounters with advertisements and/or redirects of this kind, the system must be inspected and all dubious applications and browser extensions/plug-ins immediately removed from it.
+You are advised to research all products before download/installation and/or purchase.
+Use only official and verified download channels.
+Untrusted sources such as unofficial and free file-hosting websites, Peer-to-Peer sharing networks (BitTorrent, eMule, Gnutella, etc.) and other third party downloaders can offer bundled programs and content that has been modified.
+When downloading/installing, it is important to read the terms, explore all available options, use the "Custom/Advanced" settings and opt-out of supplementary apps, tools, features and other additions.
+Intrusive ads may seem legitimate and innocuous, however, they often redirect to highly dubious sites (e.g. pornography, gambling, adult-dating, and so on).
+If you encounter advertisements and/or redirects of this kind, check the system and remove all dubious applications and browser extensions/plug-ins immediately.
 If your computer is already infected with Nebula Search, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this browser hijacker.

 Screenshot of Nebula Search browser hijacker asking for permissions: